innikakp/innikakp.github.io/essays/challenge-the-right-questions.md

 A question should have just enough detail, not too little and not too much, to describe the problem.
 Otherwise, the aftermath could be very problematic.
 As such, an example of demonstrating the right way to ask a “smart” question comes from a [post](https://stackoverflow.com/questions/45936800/emscripten-canvas-jquery-toggle-focus) made by a StackOverflow user.
-The gist of the problem was to keep a canvas on a chat box in an HTML web page using a combination of HTML, Javascript, and jQuery.
+The gist of the problem was to keep a canvas on a chat box in a HTML web page using a combination of HTML, Javascript, and jQuery.
 Of course, the details of the problem were very specific and aimed toward an audience familiar with these programming languages.
 However, someone, such as myself, who is unfamiliar with the vernacular used within this question, understands